 Exploring Chinese Gongfu Tea Ceremony Tools

-• Gaiwan (Lidded Bowl): A small bowl with a lid and saucer, usually made of porcelain or glass.
-It gives you full control while steeping the tea.
+• A small bowl with a lid and saucer, typically made from porcelain or glass.

 Our Pick